Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks

-From the combined view of the stochastic game and communication system, the system transits from $S_t$ to a new state $S_{t+1}$ based on the cooperation decisions of access-points.
-Each access-point makes local cooperate requests and the cooperation forms if neighbouring access-points also agree with the request.
-After the users are served under current cooperation decisions for a while.
-The access-point observes a local reward, which is defined by the quality-of-service function in Eq. \eqref{qos} and presents the efficiency of current cooperation.
-And the communication system shifts to a new state $S_{t+1}$, while all access-points observe their observation $O_{t+1}^i$ from state $S_{t+1}^i$ based on function $\Omega$.
-And the aforementioned process is repeated.
+After the users are served under current cooperation decisions for a certain time slot.
+Each AP observes a local reward, which measures the efficiency of the current cooperation decision.
+The reward is then used to update the local policy.
+Then, the considered system shifts to a new state $S_{t+1}$, while all APs observe their observation $O_{t+1}^i$ from state $S_{t+1}^i$ based on function $\Omega$.
+Then the aforementioned process is repeated and the state-action pair forms a trajectory $\tau$.

-Each access-point chooses its action according to a local policy $\pi_{\theta^i}$ defined by a set of parameters $\theta^i$, where the probability of choosing action $a^i$ with observation $o^i$ is presented as $\pi_{\theta^i}:\mathcal{O}^i\times\mathcal{A}^i\rightarrow[0,1]$.
-It is worth mentioning that if the problem is optimised by a centralized joint policy, the action space and required parameters increase exponentially with the number of cooperated access-points, which is one of the reasons for the dimensional explosion.
-Then, we make a regularity assumption on the policy functions of agents, which is reasonable and standard\cite{Shalabh2009Natural}. \begin{assumption} We assume that the actions picked by different agents are statistically independent.
+To conclude the properties mentioned in the aforementioned stochastic games and simplify further discussions, we make the assumption on the transition functions and policy functions of agents, which is reasonable and standard for neural network based RL algorithms. \begin{assumption} We assume that the actions selected by different agents are statistically independent.
 Thus, the joint policy $\pi$ of all agents is factorized as the product of all local policies, i.e. $\pi_\theta = \prod_{i\in\mathcal{B}}\pi_{\theta^i}(o^i,a^i)$.
 Also, the policy function is differentiable with respect to all possible parameter $\theta^i$.
-As such, we can write the state transition probability between two state $s$ and $s'$ ($s,s'\in\mathcal{S}$) under a joint policy $\theta$ as:
+As such, we can write the state transition probability between two state $s$ and $s'$ ($s,s'\in\mathcal{S}$) under a joint policy $\theta$ as